Date

 Your installation costs will also depend on whether you choose a “slab” door or a “pre-hung” door.
 A slab door is just the door itself, without the frame.
 If your existing door frame is in excellent condition, level, and square, opting for a slab can be a more budget-friendly choice because it requires less work to install.
 However, if your frame is old, warped, or damaged, a pre-hung door is the way to go.
 This type comes as a complete unit with the door already mounted in its own frame, which simplifies installation and ensures a perfect fit.
 A professional can assess your current frame to help you decide which option is best for your home.

-What Factors Change Your Installation Cost?
+What Factors Affect Your Exterior Door Installation Cost?

 When you budget for a new exterior door, it’s easy to focus on the price of the door itself.
 However, the final bill includes much more than that.
 Several factors can influence the total installation cost, from the condition of your home to the time of year you schedule the project.
 Understanding these variables ahead of time helps you create a realistic budget and ensures there are no surprises when the work is done.
 Let’s walk through the key elements that will shape your final quote.